In a hurry? Tap or click to listen to this story in less than a minute!

 Four new Galaxy S10 phones

-Not be outdone, the 10th-anniversary versions of Samsung’s flagship Galaxy line, the Galaxy S10, were also announced and wow, they are packed with impressive new groundbreaking tech, too.
+Not to be outdone, the 10th-anniversary versions of Samsung’s flagship Galaxy line, the Galaxy S10, were also announced and wow, they are packed with impressive new groundbreaking tech, too.

 The S10 will actually come in four versions, the standard Galaxy S10, the larger S10 Plus, the entry-level Galaxy S10E and the 5G-compatible Galaxy S10 5G.